Genivia/RE-flex/doc/index.md

 ### Example 7

-The RE/flex matcher engine `reflex::matcher` only recognizes group captures at the top level of the regex (i.e. among the top-level alternations), because it uses an efficient FSM for matching.
+The RE/flex matcher engine `reflex::Matcher` only recognizes group captures at the top level of the regex (i.e. among the top-level alternations), because it uses an efficient FSM for matching.